sunpy/sunpy/doc/source/sunpy/guide/acquiring_data/vso.rst

 Downloading data
 ----------------
-Both query styles return the same type of response.
-This means you can use the same command and syntax to download your data.

-Having located the data you want, you can download it using the following command:
+All queries return a query response list.
+This list can then used to get the data.
+This list can also be edited as you see fit.
+For example you can further reduce the number of results and only get those.
+So having located the data you want, you can download it using the following command:

     >>> res=client.get(qr, path='/ThisIs/MyPath/to/Data/{file}.fits')